Blackburn: In popular culture

 Now they know how many holes it takes to fill the Albert Hall.

-The title of the unofficial fanzine of the town's football club, Blackburn Rovers, is 4,000 Holes, and the 1968 Beatles film Yellow Submarine has John mentioning the lyric as well in the "Sea of Holes".
+The title of the unofficial fanzine of Blackburn Rovers is 4,000 Holes, and the 1968 Beatles film Yellow Submarine has John Lennon, the band's rhythm guitarist and one half of its chief songwriting partnership with bassist Paul McCartney, mentioning the lyric as well in the "Sea of Holes".

 The 2005 British film Love + Hate, directed by Dominic Savage, was shot in Blackburn.